Zotaru/minishell/README.md

 ### Features
 Command execution: Minishell can execute shell commands entered by the user, including built-in commands and external programs.
-Environment variables: Users can manage environment variables, including setting, unsetting, and displaying their values.
+Environment variables: Users can manage environment variables, including setting them, unsetting them, and displaying their values.
 I/O redirection: Minishell supports basic I/O redirection, allowing users to redirect input and output streams to and from files.
 Error handling: Minishell provides robust error handling for invalid commands, input/output errors, and other exceptional conditions.